-Resources providing Regulation at the initiation of a synchronized Reserve event will be compensated for Tier 1 response.
+Resources providing Regulation at the initiation of a Synchronized Reserve Event will be compensated for Tier 1 response.
 Tier 1 response is calculated according to the following formula:

-Final Output is the resource's greatest telemetered output
+[max(0, (Final Output - min(EcoMax, RegHighLimit)))] [max(0, (min(EcoMax, RegHighLimit, Final Output) - Initial Output - (2RegMW)) Where: Final Output is the resource's greatest telemetered output between nine (9) and eleven (11) minutes after a Synchronized Reserve Event is initiated.

-between nine (9) and eleven (11) minutes after a Ssynchronized Rreserve Eevent is initiated.
+Initial Output

-Initial Output is the resource's lowest telemetered output
+is the resource's lowest telemetered output between one (1) minute before and one (1) minute after a Synchronized Reserve Event is initiated.

-between one (1) minute before and one (1) minute after a Ssynchronized Rreserve Eevent is initiated.
+RegMW

-RegMW is the resource's assigned amount of Rregulation.
+is the resource's assigned amount of Regulation.

-As a result of this formula, resources that are assigned Regulation when a Synchronized Reserve Eevent is initiated will be compensated based on the amount of response provided beyond their regulation commitment, as well as for any response in excess of their regulation high limit or economic maximum (whichever is lower.)
+As a result of this formula, resources that are assigned Regulation when a Synchronized Reserve Event is initiated will be compensated based on the amount of response provided beyond their regulation commitment, as well as for any response in excess of their regulation high limit or economic maximum (whichever is lower.)
 A resource's regulation maximum commitment will be defined as the resource's full regulating range (i.e. - twice the amount of assigned regulation.)

-Please refer to PJM Manual 28: Operating Agreement Accounting, Section 6: Synchronized Reserve Accounting for settlement details.
-Dfurther details on Tier 1 Synchronized Reserve Credits and Tier 2 Synchronized Reserve Credits can be found in PJM Manual 28, Section 6.
+Please refer to PJM Manual 28: Operating Agreement Accounting, Section 6: Synchronized Reserve Accounting for further details on Tier 1 Synchronized Reserve Credits and Tier 2 Synchronized Reserve Credits.